-Qwest already has a clear approach and has made significant progress in deploying a network that not only enables convergence from the customer's perspective, but is also a highly converged platform.
-Qwest has already converged our IP-based services (private port MPLS VPNs, public port for Internet services, and our VoIP transport for PSTN traffic) over this network.
+As described in the previous sections, Qwest already has a clear approach and has made significant progress in deploying a network that not only enables convergence from the customer's perspective, but is also a highly converged platform in and of itself.

+Centered on our private MPLS-based core, Qwest has already converged our IP-based services (private port MPLS VPNs, public port for Internet services, and our VoIP transport for PSTN traffic) over this network.

 Qwest is committed to the elimination of stove-piped networks that create planning, operations, and interoperability issues.
-Qwest's approach to ensure that services have a uniform view of network and support infrastructure.
+Constitution shows Qwest's approach to ensure that services have a uniform view of network and support infrastructure.
 Multiple overlay networks are no longer established to deliver new services.
 Value is shifted to network-based services, where Qwest becomes a solutions provider.
 Applications-based services are delivered independent of the network infrastructure.
 Excellent service quality is maintained during network convergence through the following practices: